Roar-Morkore-Hansen/minesweeper_solver/README.md

 This implementation serves as a good first iteration, but it has certain limitations.
 One issue is the potential for deadlock.
 Future implementations should address this issue by:

 - Implementing a recursive depth-first solving algorithm instead of the brute-force method of iterating through the grid.
-- Implement deadlock detection and a way to break deadlock by clicking on a onsertain tile.
 - Optimizing the algorithm to skip checking cells that don't have any adjacent blank spaces.

 Testing procedures should also be added to ensure the robustness of the program.
 Additionally, there is a known issue where the program crashes when the Minesweeper game is completed, which needs to be addressed in future updates.